As a life coach, you have a sacred calling and a desire to make a difference in the lives of others. But someone sold you a lie…

 Essential Coaching Business Website Pages

-- Coaching Services: This page will host your offers, programs, and all the different ways your potential clients can work with you.
+- Coaching Services: This page will showcase your offers, programs, and all the different ways your potential clients can work with you.
 This is where you highlight the benefits of working with you and the outcomes they can expect.

 While there are other pages you can add to your website as your coaching business grows, these essentials will get you up and running.